 TGax Editor: Change the paragraph below of this subclause as follows (#CID 16428):

-An HE STA may transmit a TWT Information frame to its peer STA at any time (i.e., without participating in any TWT sessions) if the peer STA has set the Flexible TWT Schedule Support field of the HE Capabilities it transmits.
-An HE STA may transmit a TWT Information frame to a TWT scheduling AP.
-The HE STA sets the fields of the TWT Information frame as defined in 27.7.4.1 (General).
+An HE STA may transmit a TWT Information frame that contains a flexible TWT to a peer STA if the peer STA has set the Flexible TWT Schedule Support field of the HE Capabilities it transmits.

+A flexible TWT is a nonzero value indicated in the Next TWT field of a TWT Information frame with All TWT subfield equal to 0, which is independent from any existing TWT values of TWT sessions that the HE STA might be following (if any).
+The HE STA sets the fields of the transmitted TWT Information frame as defined in 27.7.4.1 (General).

+HE STAs that successfully exchange a TWT Information frame with flexible TWT and that:

+Contains a TWT Flow Identifier that identifies an existing TWT agreement shall replace the next TWT SP start time for that TWT agreement with the value contained in the Next TWT Information frame

+Contains a TWT Flow Identifier that does not identify any existing TWT agreement shall preserve the PM mode from the time the TWT Information frame was sent to the time indicated in the Next TWT field of the TWT Information frame

 NOTE—When the TWT Information frame has the All TWT field equal to 1 then the TWTs are resumed as described in 27.7.4.2 (TWT information for individual TWT) and 27.7.4.3 (TWT information for broadcast TWT).

+A non-AP HE STA that transmits a TWT Information frame that contains a flexible TWT may go to doze state if it is in PS mode and may be unavailable if it is in active mode and shall preserve the PM mode from the time it sent the TWT Information frame to the time it indicated in the Next TWT field of the TWT Information frame and shall be in the awake state if the STA is in PS mode and available if the STA is in active mode at the next TWT.(#16428)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 15845):

-A non-AP HE STA that transmits a TWT Information frame with All TWT subfield equal to 1 to a peer STA may go to doze state after receiving the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame.
-A non-AP HE STA that receives a TWT Information frame with All TWT subfield equal to 1 from a peer STA may go to doze state after transmitting the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame.
+A non-AP HE STA that transmits a TWT Information frame that contains a flexible TWT to a peer STA may go to doze state or be unavailable after receiving the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame.
+A non-AP HE STA that receives a TWT Information frame that contains a flexible TWTfrom a peer STA may go to doze state or be unavailable after transmitting the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame.(#15845)

 9.4.1.60 TWT Information field